MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 > [!NOTE]
 > If an application has multiple app roles, and more than one role of that application are in an access package, then the user will receive all those application's included roles.
 If instead you want users to only have some of the application's roles, then you will need to create multiple access packages in the catalog, with separate access packages for each of the app roles.

 In addition, applications may also rely upon security groups for expressing permissions.
 For example, an application might have a single app role `User` and also check the membership of two groups - a `Ordinary Users` group and a `Administrative Access` groups.
-A user of the application can be a member of at most one of those two groups.
+A user of the application must be a member of exactly one of those two groups.
 If you wished to configure that users could request either permission, then you would put into a catalog three resources: the application, the group `Ordinary Users` and the group `Administrative Access`.
 Then, you would create in that catalog two access packages, and indicate each access package is [incompatible](entitlement-management-access-package-incompatible.md#scenarios-for-separation-of-duties-checks) with the other:

 - a first access package that has two resource roles, the application's app role `User` and membership of the group `Ordinary Users`
 - a second access package that has two resource roles, the application's app role `User` and membership of the group `Administrative Access`